 When you use a VPN, hackers or any other snoopers, such as government agencies or internet service providers, cannot monitor your business’ online activities.
 Some VPNs offer packages dedicated to small businesses while others simply offer multi-member plans.
 These aren’t free, but the monthly fees are typically very reasonable.
 Here are a couple of great options:

-- Perimeter 81: A dedicated business offering from the highly-reputable SaferVPN, Perimeter 81 will secure your network within a customizable VPN service.
+- Perimeter 81: Will secure your network within a customizable VPN service.
 A management portal enables you to add members, create groups, manage permissions, and monitor resource access, bandwidth consumption, and network anomalies.
 Plans cost $8 per month per team member.

 - ScribeForce: A lower price alternative is Windscribe’s ScribeForce.
 It costs just $3 per user per month.
 This is about the minimum you’d pay for a decent VPN for personal use, so it’s a good deal.
 You get all of the features that ship the Pro version of Windscribe’s personal VPN, plus a management panel, shared static IP addresses, and centralized billing.